matthieubosquet/solid-app-catalog/README.md

 Manifests resources are publicly readable resources designed for traversal needs.

+## Acknowledgement

+Thanks to imec and the SolidLab Flanders for [developing the CSS](https://solidlab.be/community-solid-server/).

 ## License

 This work is dual-licensed under MIT and Apache 2.0.